How to Grow the String of Dolphins Plant

 a gardener mixing a DIY potting soil for string of dolphins plant

-A hanging planter is the obvious choice for this beautiful plant, but it can also grow in a regular pot.
+A hanging planter is the obvious choice for this beautiful plant, but it can grow in a regular pot.

-Use a pot with a good sized drainage hole.
-If your pot doesn’t have a drainage hole (for example if it’s an indoor hanging planter), you can use the ‘pot in a pot’ method.
+Use a pot with a good-sized drainage hole.
+If your pot doesn’t have a drainage hole (for example, if it’s an indoor hanging planter), you can use the ‘pot in a pot’ method.
 Regardless, it is essential not to drown your dolphins.

 Commercially available cactus/succulent-specific potting mixes will work, but the ideal is to mix your own potting blend for succulents.
 Not only is it much better for growing succulents than anything you’ll find at a big-box store, it also saves you money, and you can blend different ratios for different purposes and plant species.